isomerpages/govtech-stp/_rgl-malaysia/01b-rgl-terms-and-conditions.md

 #### General

-1. Prior to submitting the application for SafeTravel Pass on behalf of the traveller, the Sponsor shall ensure that the traveller has read and understood:
+1. Prior to submitting the application for SafeTravel Pass on behalf of the traveller, the Sponsor shall ensure that the traveller and the Host (if different from the Sponsor) have read and understood:
 : a. these terms and conditions; and
 : b. the Privacy Statement which can be found at <https://safetravel.ica.gov.sg/privacy/>.

+2. At the point of application, the Sponsor should submit the traveller's arrival details (including flight number) if already available, as well as the Controlled Itinerary in Singapore.

-2. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken at a medical institution accredited by the Ministry of Health Malaysia and within 72 hours from departure; (ii) Controlled Itinerary in Singapore; and (iii) confirmed arrival details in Singapore including flight number (if by air travel) and date of arrival, via the SafeTravel Pass portal.
+3. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken at a medical institution accredited by the Ministry of Health Malaysia and within 72 hours from departure; (ii) Controlled Itinerary in Singapore (for the first 14 days); and (iii) confirmed arrival details in Singapore including flight number (if by air travel) and date of arrival, via the SafeTravel Pass portal.
 The Controlled Itinerary of the traveller only allows for travel between places of business and accommodation, with limited contact with the community.

-3. The grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
-The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with.
+4. The grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
+The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with by either the traveller or the Host.

+5. Should there be any changes in the information provided, such as the arrival date or time of the traveller, the Sponsor shall promptly inform the Singapore Ministry of Trade and Industry (henceforth referred to as "MTI") immediately via COVID_SafeTravelEnquiries@mti.gov.sg

-4. These terms and conditions may be modified at any time, at the relevant authorities’ discretion for reasons including, but not limited to, safeguarding public health.
+6. These terms and conditions may be modified at any time, at the relevant authorities’ discretion for reasons including, but not limited to, safeguarding public health.

 ### **B. Terms & Conditions for Traveller**

 #### General

 1. The traveller agrees to be bound by these terms and conditions by acceptance and use of the SafeTravel Pass.
 The traveller understands that the grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
-The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with.
+The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with by either the traveller or the Host.
 The burden of proving compliance with these terms and conditions, including adherence to the controlled itinerary, lies with the traveller.
 The issuing authority or its designate may request for said proof of compliance.
 Examples of proof of compliance that may be requested include retention of screenshots of SafeEntry passes and prompt answering of phonecalls or text messages to verify the traveller’s location.

 2. Any Visit Pass issued to a traveller holding the SafeTravel Pass is also subject to these terms and conditions.
 Non-compliance with any of these terms and conditions may result in the traveller having his/her Visit Pass cancelled and being refused entry.